 THE CASE FOR THE SURVEILLANCE OPTION

 “Esserman is among the most outspoken of the voices for change.
 She and similarly minded breast-cancer specialists such as Hwang believe that it’s time to seriously look into what’s known as management by active surveillance.
 For DCIS, any lesion that doesn’t appear high grade would be left alone and not biopsied.
 Instead, if suspicious calcifications were discovered in mammography screening, patients would be given the option of forgoing treatment while doctors monitor them intensely to see what develops.
 This strategy is already used in treating low-risk prostate-cancer patients, who do not undergo surgery or radiation unless the lesion progresses to a higher risk level.
 “With early stages of prostate cancer, there is a lot of discussion about watchful waiting and active surveillance, about how cancers come in different types and how the patient has lots of options,” says Barron Lerner, MD, internist and medical historian at Columbia University Medical Center.
 “For DCIS, the conversation hasn’t moved so much in that direction.”
-And, he says, “to the degree that breast-cancer specialists consider close surveillance a reasonable option, women should be made aware of this choice.”
+And, he says, “to the degree that breast-cancer specialists consider close surveillance a reasonable option, women should be made aware of this choice.” – MORE Magazine, Sept 2011

-“It’s time to figure out whether they really need surgery or whether all they really need is repeat mammography (or magnetic resonance imaging).
-In other words, should they be treated for breast cancer or should they be managed as individuals with an elevated risk for disease?
+“More than 50,000 American women are diagnosed in this gray zone each year.
+Virtually all get some surgery.
+It’s time to figure out whether they really need surgery or whether all they really need is repeat mammography (or magnetic resonance imaging).
+In other words, should they be treated for breast cancer or should they be managed as individuals with an elevated risk for the disease?
 Because the prognosis for women who are treated for early-stage breast cancer is so good, it’s reasonable to test a strategy of active surveillance for DCIS.
 Active surveillance could help women whose DCIS does not progress avoid treatment and allow those whose DCIS does progress to invasive cancer be diagnosed and treated when the prognosis is still extremely favorable.”

 A mathematical model developed by Duke researchers “suggests that active surveillance may be a rational trade-off for carefully selected patients with DCIS.”